 Roosevelt Island has been among our regular rotation of go-to spots for hiking and getting a nice, easy dose of nature in DC (despite accessing it from across the river, the island is part of the District) since before Levi and I even had kids.
 But with Owen and Sasha, especially when they were little, we’ve appreciated it even more.
 The park is ideal for family hikes with short, mellow trails; lots of great nature, wildlife sitings, even airplanes flying overhead; and a little history lesson, to boot, with a lovely memorial in the middle of it all dedicated to the president for which it’s named.

 This is why I call it a very “DC” hike.
-The park’s Memorial Plaza is like a little annex to all of the other memorials on the National Mall, and instead of the long expanse of green grass or Tidal Basin to make it stand out grandly, woods and wetlands fittingly surround the stately granite and bronze tribute to Teddy Roosevelt, an early steward for conservation and the environment.
+The park’s Memorial Plaza is like a little annex to all of the other memorials on the National Mall.
+However, instead of the expanse of green grass or Tidal Basin to make it stand out grandly, woods and wetlands fittingly surround the stately granite and bronze tribute to Teddy Roosevelt, an early steward for conservation and the environment.

 When the kids were small, we’d pick one, but now we often do a combination of all three trails, starting at the plaza, then walking through the woods and on the boardwalk, before hopping on another path leading to the water and taking us around the island.
 Whatever you choose, you’re in for a nice hike.

-There are no tables for picnicking, but the Memorial Plaza has seating and there are a few benches along the Swamp Trail where you could stop and snack.
-Another nice spot is a cluster of large rocks at the West end of the island.
-There are restrooms down the Woods Trail shortly before it meets the Swamp Trail, however they are only open April – October, but a portable one is there instead.
+There are no tables for picnicking, but the Memorial Plaza has seating, and there are a few benches along the Swamp Trail where you could stop and snack.
+Another nice spot is a cluster of large rocks at the west end of the island.
+And there are restrooms down the Woods Trail shortly before it meets the Swamp Trail.

 The one negative of the park may be the parking situation.
 The lot is small, and fills up quickly, especially on a nice weekend day.
 There have been several times we’ve planned to go and have encountered a line of cars to get in.
 In those cases, we’ve headed to Turkey Run Park further down the GW Parkway in McLean or Potomac Overlook Park in Arlington.
 You can avoid parking altogether by riding bikes there instead — it’s right off the Mount Vernon Trail, and there are bike racks right at the entrance (biking is not permitted in the park).
 You can also Metro to Rosslyn then walk 10-15 minutes from there.